kelloggm/martinjkellogg.com/index.md

 compliance verification ([ASE 2020][cc]).

-**I am actively recruiting students at all levels (undergraduate, masters, PhD)** to work with me beginning in Fall 2022.
+**I am actively recruiting students at all levels (undergraduate, masters, PhD)** to work with me beginning immediately.
 If the vision of making verification something that all programmers can use appeals to you, please contact me directly (email is best) or apply to NJIT and mention my name in your statement of purpose.